Aaron Hernandez trial: Heartbreaking scene as 4-year-old daughter shows up to court

 Heartbreaking because here was an loving little girl who simply wanted to be with her dad.
 Heartbreaking because here was an adoring child whose relationship with him is, and always will be, housed by court officers and prison bars.
 Heartbreaking because here was an innocent child who can’t possibly grasp it all.
 (Shayanna would grant permission to a pool photographer and cameraman to take pictures and film her daughter.)

-Heartbreaking, too, because of the people sitting in the two rows in front of Hernandez-Jenkins.
+Heartbreaking, too, because of the people sitting in the two rows in front of Jenkins-Hernandez.

 Each and every day the families and friends of Abreu and Furtado come here in an attempt to find closure for their worst nightmare.
 They are blue-collar immigrants, arriving from Cape Verde off the West African coast.
 They came in pursuit of the American Dream only to have it rocked one tragic night in the Theatre District where either Hernandez shot one of their boys in the head and one of them in the chest, or at least rode shotgun when his buddy Alexander Bradley pulled the trigger before helping cover up the act.